noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/15 Blackthorn/BT Notes/Blackthorn Journal.md

 take the hat out
 khinnis : do you know who i am?
-basil: you're in an area you shouldn't be in here, with suspicious chanting
+rudy: you're in an area you shouldn't be in here, with suspicious chanting

-basil figures out he wasn't invited but was on the list? wasn't fearing for his life never met the lady of the house here
+rudy figures out he wasn't invited but was on the list? wasn't fearing for his life never met the lady of the house here